acm-ndsu/Byte-le-2025/docs/_build/html/_sources/team.rst

 The string literal will represent your team name.
 The nested tuple will contain specific enums determining which characters you'd like to choose.
 Refer to :doc:`enums` for an expansive list of all enums.

+It is important to order the enums in the order you'd like them to appear on the GameBoard.
+The first enum represents the first Generic that will be on the top position; the second represents the Leader which will always start in the middle; the third represents the second Generic that will be on the bottom.

 Selecting Generics
 ------------------